 Navy & Asbestos Risks

-There have been more mesothelioma cases in Navy veterans than in any other branch.
-Navy ships were packed with asbestos-containing products.
-Navy shipyard workers also had to install and remove asbestos products regularly.
+There have been more mesothelioma cases in U.S. Navy veterans than in any other branch of the U.S. Armed Forces.
+U.S. Navy ships were packed with asbestos-containing products, and shipyard workers had to install and remove asbestos products regularly.

 Asbestos & the Army